Portsmouth organization searches for more male mentors

 The Up Center needs more men to participate in their Team Up Mentor Program.
 The facility has been in the community for decades and they coordinate Team Up Mentor Program.

-“Pay it forward, the way my brothers helped me as well,” said Auguste.
+“Pay it forward, the way my brothers helped me as well,” Auguste said.

 The Up Center has about 100 children on the waitlist to participate in the mentor program and about 90 are young Black boys.